minprog/adventure/steps/3 data/index.md

 # Adventure: reading data files

 Take another look at the data in `TinyAdv.dat`. **Parsing** is the task of loading this information into memory in a structured way.
 You are going to read the room information from the first section of the file, and the connections information from the second section of the file.
-We'll leave the third section, with game objects, for later.
+We'll leave the third section, with game items, for later.

 ## Background